Michael Craig-Martin: Exhibitions

 Craig-Martin had his first one-man exhibition at the Rowan Gallery in London in 1969.
-Since then he has shown regularly both in the UK and abroad.
+Since then, he has shown regularly both in the UK and abroad.
 He represented Britain at the São Paulo Art Biennial in 1998.
-His solo museum exhibitions include “Always Now,” Kunstverein Hannover (1998); IVAM, Valencia (2000); “Living,” Sintra Museum of Modern Art, Portugal (2001); “Signs of Life,” Kunsthaus Bregenz, Austria (2006); and “Less Is Still More,” Museum Haus Esters, Krefeld, Germany (2013).
+His solo museum exhibitions include "Always Now", Kunstverein Hannover (1998); IVAM, Valencia (2000); "Living", Sintra Museum of Modern Art, Portugal (2001); "Signs of Life", Kunsthaus Bregenz, Austria (2006); and "Less Is Still More", Museum Haus Esters, Krefeld, Germany (2013).
 He made his American debut in the "Projects" series at the Museum of Modern Art.

 A retrospective of Craig-Martin's work took place at the Whitechapel Gallery in London in 1989.
 In 2006, the Irish Museum of Modern Art presented "Michael Craig-Martin: Works 1964–2006" which included works from over 40 years of Craig-Martin's career.
 The exhibition showed around 50 paintings, sculptures, wall drawings, neon works and text pieces by the artist, covering everything from his sculptures to digital works.
 One of his works called On the Table (1970) involved four metal buckets suspended on a table, exemplifying the influence of Minimalism and Conceptualism on Craig-Martin.
 An Oak Tree (1973), consisting of "an ordinary glass of water on an equally plain shelf, accompanied by a text in which Craig-Martin asserts the supremacy of the artist's intention over the object itself ... is now widely regarded as a turning point in the development of conceptual art".

 In 2015, Craig-Martin's exhibition "Transience" at the Serpentine Galleries brought together works from 1981 to 2015, including representations of once familiar yet obsolete technology; laptops, games consoles, black-and-white televisions and incandescent lightbulbs that highlighted the increasing transience of technological innovation.
+In the same year, Craig-Martin coordinated the Royal Academy Summer Exhibition, where he invited several artists from his generation.
+In 2024, a retrospective opened at the Royal Academy in London.